toto-home/cppIncludeGuard/README.md

 ## Features

-* Generates include guard macros from GUID (or UUID v4), file name or file path.
+* Generates include guard macros from GUID (or UUID v4), file name, file path or combinations of file name + GUID or file path + GUID.
 All non-alphanumeric characters are replaced with underscores.

 ```C
 // GUID